Filipino singer Sofronio Vasquez wins 'The Voice USA'

 Sofronio was a former "Tawag ng Tanghalan" contestant in "It's Showtime."
 He only reached the semifinals at the local contest.

+"7x rejected auditions in TNT (singing contest in the Philippines).
+No chair turns in The Voice Philippines and Now!
+Top 5 Finale in The Voice USA," a fan commented on The Voice's YouTube video of Sofronio's Top 5 performance.

+Vasquez is reportedly not only the first Filipino, but also the first Asian, to win at the global singing contest. — Video from "The Voice" via YouTube

-RELATED: Filipino singer Sofronio Vasquez gets 4 chair turns in 'The Voice'
+RELATED: Asians rally behind Filipino Sofronio Vasquez to become ‘The Voice’ first Asian winner

 - Latest